pwner1338/old-roblox-stuf-archive/README.md

 # the readme is "list.txt"
-this archive is for old games that are obscure to be documented
+this is a archive for old assets that are obscure to have some documentation of any kind and maybe even download it to put in this archive